 Chickens who are actively laying eggs need a balanced diet to meet the demands of egg production.
 Poor nutrition can cause soft-shelled and malformed eggs, which can cause cloacal prolapse and egg-binding.
 Egg production demands a lot of calcium, and breeds used in industrial egg production can easily become deficient in calcium.
 The eggshell is developed last, and consists mostly of calcium carbonate, absorbed through diet and taken from their bones, so appropriate amounts of calcium are essential to a chicken’s health, especially if they overproduce eggs.
-If you feed the chicken’s eggs and shells back to them, they can replenish some of the lost calcium.
+If you feed the chicken’s eggs and shells back to them, they can replenish some of the lost calcium (you can read more about what to keep in mind when considering whether or not to feed a resident’s eggs back to them, here).
 You could also consider implanting a chicken laying soft-shelled eggs to potentially give their body time to recover.
 Be aware that soft-shelled eggs could also be a result of an issue in the oviduct.
 Back To Top

 Sour Crop (Candidiasis)

 Sour crop is a yeast infection caused by an overgrowth of Candida, often Candida albicans, which is commonly present in the GI tract of healthy birds.
 There are a variety of factors that can cause an overgrowth of Candida- these include certain medications such as antibiotics or steroids, unsanitary drinking water, diets high in sugar or carbohydrates, and even excess stress.
 Sour crop can also be secondary to food fermenting in the crop due to a crop impaction or other disease processes that cause crop stasis.
 A chicken with sour crop will have a fluid-filled crop that is slow to empty.
 You may also notice a sour smell on their breath.
 Treatment typically includes the use of an antifungal treatment, such as Nystatin, and/ or an apple cider vinegar water treatment.
 Remember- never use a galvanized metal waterer to administer apple cider vinegar water, as the acid can damage the metal and contaminate the water.
 It’s important to also identify if the sour crop is secondary to another issue so that the underlying cause can be addressed as well.
-If intubation is recommended to remove the liquid or administer medication, you must be trained by an expert before attempting this technique.
+If the introduction of a tube into a hollow organ (such as the esophagus or trachea) is recommended to remove the liquid or administer medication, you must be trained by an expert before attempting this technique.
 Back To Top